Is This An Ad? Lin-Manuel Miranda's Interview For Morgan Stanley

 AHA!
 So Miranda is involved with a charity near and dear to his heart — he attended this theater program as a kid — and Morgan Stanley gave money to the charity.
 Miranda’s rep confirmed that the interview occurred during that lunch event at the CAT Youth Theater.

 You can imagine how this probably went down.
 Miranda is a passionate supporter of this youth theater program, and was happy to do an interview for Morgan Stanley’s website as an enticement to have them give money to the program.
-[I reached out to the theater program and have not heard back at press time.]
+(I reached out to the theater program and have not heard back as of publication time.)

 A sample convo I’m imagining:

-Theater: Hey Lin-Manuel, will you help us do a fundraiser event?
+Theater: Hey, Lin-Manuel, will you help us do a fundraiser event?

 Lin-Manuel: Sure, anything for the kids!
 This program changed my life!

-Theater: Hey Morgan Stanley, will you be our awareness partner?
+Theater: Hey, Morgan Stanley, will you be our awareness partner?
 Lin-Manuel will be at the event.

 Morgan Stanley: Hmmm can we do something with Lin-Manuel for our website?